-Gender identity disorder is a conflict between a person's physical gender and the gender he or she identifies as.
-For example, a person identified as a boy may actually feel and act like a girl.
-The person is very uncomfortable with the gender they were born.
+Gender dysphoria occurs when there is a conflict between a person's physical gender and the gender he or she identifies with.
+For example, a person who is physically a boy may actually feel and act like a girl.
+The person is very uncomfortable with the gender they were born as.

-People with gender identity disorder may act and present themselves as members of the opposite sex.
-The disorder may affect:
+People with gender dysphoria may act as members of the opposite sex.
+Gender dysphoria may affecta person's:

-Gender identity disorder is not the same as homosexuality.
+Gender dysphoria is not the same as homosexuality.

-Identity conflicts need to continue over time to be a gender identity disorder.
+Identity conflicts need to continue over time to be considered gender dysphoria.
 How the gender conflict occurs is different in each person.
 For example, some people may cross-dress while others want sex-change surgery.
 Some people of one gender privately identify more with the other gender.

-People who are born with ambiguous genitalia, which can raise questions about their gender, may develop a gender identity disorder.
+People who are born with ambiguous genitalia, which can raise questions about their gender, may develop gender dysphoria.

-The cause is unknown, but hormones in the womb, genes, social and environmental factors (such as parenting) may be involved.
-This rare disorder may occur in children or adults.
+The cause of gender dysphoria is unknown.
+Hormones in the womb, genes, social and environmental factors (such as parenting) may be involved.

-Symptoms can vary by age, and are affected by the person's social environment.
-They may include the following:
+Symptoms can vary by age and are affected by the person's social environment.

-- Are rejected by their peers, feel alone
+- Be rejected by their peers, feel alone

 - Believe that they will grow up to become the opposite sex